-LeBron James Keeps No.23 With The Lakers, Considers A Game Change
+LeBron James Keeps No. 23 With The Lakers, Considers A Game Change

 Fans who will have to adjust to seeing LeBron James don a Lakers uniform will have a little visual help.

-James is to keep his No.23, which he sported with the Cavaliers, on the court.
-During practices, however, he will wear No.6, a homage to his Miami Heat stint, ESPN’s Darren Rovell twitted.
+James is to keep his No. 23, which he sported with the Cavaliers, on the court.
+During practices, however, he will wear No. 6, a homage to his Miami Heat stint, ESPN’s Darren Rovell twitted.

 Neither of the numbers would spark any discord among the Lakers team.
-While icons such as Josh McRoberts and Adam Morrison had put on No.6 before, and several less renowned players had claimed No.23, there is no one to currently dispute the jerseys.
+While icons such as Josh McRoberts and Adam Morrison had put on No. 6 before, and several less renowned players had claimed No. 23, there is no one to currently dispute the jerseys.

 Told LeBron will wear #23 for games for the Lakers, #6 in practice.